A Guide to Mental Health Insurance Coverage in Canada

 • Private extended health insurance can reimburse sessions with licensed mental health providers, typically with per-visit and/or annual caps.

-What provincial healthcare covers (and doesn’t) for mental health
+What provincial health care covers (and doesn’t) for mental health

 Type of service